Frequently Asked Questions for Replication Administrators

 Why can't I run TRUNCATE TABLE on a published table?

-TRUNCATE TABLE is a non-logged operation that does not fire triggers.
-It is not permitted because replication cannot track the changes caused by the operation: transactional replication tracks changes through the transaction log; merge replication tracks changes through triggers on published tables.
+TRUNCATE TABLE is a DDL statement that does not log individual row deletions and does not fire DML triggers.
+It is not permitted because replication cannot track the changes caused by the operation: transactional replication tracks changes through the transaction log; merge replication tracks changes through DML triggers on published tables.

 What is the effect of running a bulk insert command on a replicated database?